+Bed Center Calibration.
 How to 3D print peel-able supportive raft/base/platform with slic3r.
 First of all, let’s check out how easy and sweet it is to remove the supportive raft from your 3D print.

 All you need to do is just to follow my instructions in the rest of this blog!
 The reason to print a supportive raft or base underneath your 3D model is obvious: the base absorbs any imperfections of your build plate; and if curling has to happen, it only affects the base, will not infect your model, so that your model bottom could retain flat.
 The raft, however, is not easy to come off if they are print in the same way as the real part.
-It is really a dilemma in which you hope your raft to be sticky enough to hold your model from corner-lifting, while at the same time, you don’t want your raft to stick too much to come off.
+How to 3D print peel-able supportive raft/base/platform with slic3r.
+Create Your Own @font-face Kits.
+Black 3D Printer Filament - 1KG - ABS - 1.75mm - Go Inks.

 ABS Bed Adhesion Tips & Tricks.
 ABS Juice (or ABS Glue) is dissolved ABS filament in acetone.

 Slic3r Manual - Overview.
 This manual was sponsored by and written by Gary Hodgson Slic3r is a tool which translates digital 3D models into instructions that are understood by a 3D printer.

+It slices the model into horizontal layers and generates suitable paths to fill them.
+Slic3r is already bundled with the many of the most well-known host software packages: Pronterface, Repetier-Host, ReplicatorG, and can be used as a standalone program.
+This manual will provide guidance on how to install, configure and utilise Slic3r in order to produce excellent prints.
 Complete ABS Profile Settings - 3D Printing.
 Quality Settings: The layer height of your print is very dependent on the nozzle size of your printer as well as the quality of the print you would like.